vitalets/playwright-bdd/README.md

 ```
 NODE_OPTIONS='--loader ts-node/esm --no-warnings' npx bddgen && npx playwright test
 ```

+> Please note that currently running several Playwright projects with **shared** steps in ESM is not possible due to caching issues.
+Resolving these issues is in progress.

 ## Writing features
 Write features in `*.feature` files using [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/#keywords).